Generation of entanglement from mechanical rotation

 \textbf{\textit{Discussion. -- }}We have shown that path-polarization entanglement can no longer be viewed as an invariant quantity, but rather requires us to view it as a dynamical quantity that can be completely altered already by low-frequency rotations.

 The literature sometimes makes a distinction between path-polarization entanglement and multi-photon entanglement.
 However, one can transfer intra-photon entanglement of the two separable photons to a two-photon entangled state using known entanglement swapping protocols resulting in a polarization-entangled photon pair~\citep{adhikari2010swapping,kumari2019swapping}.
-The scheme of Fig.~\ref{fig:experiment} could be thus combined with entanglement swapping protocols to generate multi-photon entanglement.
+The scheme of Fig.~\ref{fig:experiment} could be thus combined with entanglement swapping protocols to generate multi-photon entanglement{, offering an intriguing alternative to electrodynamic protocols~\cite{chen2016photon,chen2017dissipation,chen2021two}.}

 The developed scheme is also not a peculiarity of photonic systems or rotations, but readily offers the possibility of adaptations and generalizations.
 It can be adapted to matter-wave interferometers, as the Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) applies to any system, whether massless or massive.
 The scheme could also be modified to probe other gravitational couplings, such as those involving linear accelerations and spacetime curvature, although such effects are typically weaker~\citep{zych2012general} and would require a dedicated space mission~\citep{yin2017satellite}.
 Here we have focused on the strongest effect that emerges directly in a rotating reference frame in a Minkowski spacetime.
-The proposed scheme is thus also fundamentally different from gravitationally induced entanglement between two massive systems~\citep{bose2017spin,marletto2017gravitationally}, which tests perturbations around the Minkowski spacetime.
+The proposed scheme is thus also fundamentally different from gravitationally induced entanglement between two massive systems~\citep{bose2017spin,marletto2017gravitationally}, which{{} }{{} will test the quantum nature of} perturbations around the Minkowski spacetime~\cite{marshman2020locality,danielson2022gravitationally,bose2022mechanism,christodoulou2022locally}.

+{Other tests of the quantum-gravity interface aim to probe specific quantum gravity phenomena~\cite{amelino2013quantum} such as holographic fluctuations in spacetime with Michelson interferometers~\cite{chou2017interferometric,vermeulen2021experiment,verlinde2021observational}, modified commutation relations with optomechanical setups~\cite{pikovski2012probing}, and energy dispersion in astronomical observations~\cite{amelino1998tests}.
+There are also a number of experiments which are testing for possible violations of Lorentz invariance~\cite{kostelecky2011data} which could arise in certain models of quantum gravity~\cite{mattingly2005modern}, and there is ongoing effert to test the Penrose wavefunction collapse~\cite{penrose1996gravity,donadi2021underground,PhysRevLett.129.080401} as well as other non-standard mechanisms of gravitational decoherence~\cite{bassi2017gravitational}. }